nginxinc/kubernetes-ingress/examples/proxy-protocol/README.md

 ## Syntax

-The `proxy-protocol` key syntax is as follows:
+The `use-proxy-protocol` key syntax is as follows:
 ```
-proxy-protocol: "True | False"
+use-proxy-protocol: "true | false"
 ```

 Additionally, you must configure the following keys: